githubcatw/B2G/README.md

+this is a (hopefully successful) attempt to build mozilla's latest version of B2G in 2025. do note that you still need time-appropriate software to build it.

 # Boot to Gecko (B2G)

 Boot to Gecko aims to create a complete, standalone operating system for the open web.